awsdocs/aws-codepipeline-user-guide/doc_source/create-cwe-ecr-source-cfn.md

    + The first policy allows the role to be assumed\.
    + The second policy provides permissions to start the pipeline\.

-   **Why am I making this change?** Adding the `AWS::IAM::Role` resource enables AWS CloudFormation to create permissions for CloudWatch Events\.
-This resource is added to your AWS CloudFormation stack\.
+   **Why am I making this change?** We must create a role that can be assumed by CloudWatch Events to start an execution in our pipeline\.

 ------
 #### [ YAML ]